staticafi/fizzer/src/tools/runner/README.md

 it built as 32-bit application, then add the option `--m32` to the command line.

 The directory `tools` contains three 64-bit binaries.
-The binary starting with `sbt-fizzer_instrumenter_*` is used for injection of execution monitoring instruction into the analyzed binary program, The binary`sbt-fizzer_server_*` is the actual analyzer.
-The binary `sbt-fizzer_client_*` provides an alternative type of communication between the server and the binary of the analyzed program, which is the network communication.
-The default type of communication is via shared memory.
+The binary starting with `instrumenter_*` is used for injection of execution monitoring instruction into the analyzed binary program, The binary`fuzzer_*` is the actual analyzer.

-The source code of the tool is available here: https://github.com/staticafi/sbt-fizzer
+The source code of the tool is available here: https://github.com/staticafi/fizzer